top of page

 Before it was a project, this was a pause in the city.

-The site is a large abandoned industrial land parcel located in the prime city center, once active, productive, and deeply tied to the city’s economic life.
-After industrial activity shut down, the structures were dismantled and the land was left vacant, creating a rare void within an otherwise dense and constantly moving urban fabric.
+The site is a large abandoned industrial parcel in the heart of the city.
+Once active and closely tied to the city’s economy, it was dismantled after industrial activity stopped and left vacant within an otherwise dense urban fabric.

-Over time, this emptiness began to shape its surroundings.
-Roads around the site absorbed increasing traffic pressure, informal activities spilled into the streets, and the absence of public space intensified congestion rather than relieving it.
-What remained was not just unused land, but an opportunity, one that demanded careful reintegration rather than isolated redevelopment.
+Over time, this emptiness began to influence its surroundings.
+Traffic increased along the edges, informal activities moved into the streets, and the lack of public space intensified congestion instead of relieving it.
+What remained was not just unused land, but a missed connection within the city.

-This project begins by asking how such dormant urban land can return to the city, not as a closed complex, but as an active, breathable part of everyday life.
+This project begins by asking how such dormant land can return to urban life, not as an isolated development, but as an open and breathable part of everyday movement.

 THE URBAN PRESSURES & CHALLENGES